ikkxeer/Powershell-Useful-Scripts/README.md

 - **Hide-MicrosoftStore.ps1**: Hide Microsoft Store by uninstalling it.
 - **Show-MicrosoftStore.ps1**: Reinstall and show again Microsoft Store.

+### Windows Personalization
+- **Enable-AutoTray.ps1**: Enable autotray in **Windows 10 and Windows 11**, that is, it shows all system tray icons on the taskbar
+- **Set-ColorTheme.ps1**: Allows you to decide between light or dark theme and apply it to the system

 ## How to Use

 1. Run PowerShell.